How to visit Borobudur and Prambanan in 1 day with public transport

 Note that you will have to change buses at the Adisutjipto Airport bus stop (Bandara Adisutjipto).
 You’ll take another bus #K3J or #1A that leaves immediately.
 Follow the assistant’s instructions there.

-There’s a minor problem with the buses going to Prambanan: K3J / 1A is a Teman Bus, NOT a TransJogja bus, and since 01.01.2023 DO NOT accept cash as payment.
+There’s a minor problem with the buses going to Prambanan: K3J / 1A is a Teman Bus, NOT a TransJogja bus, and it DOES NOT accept cash as payment.

 There are a variety of options to pay with, most of which are suitable only for locals with local bank cards.
 The easiest is to add credit to your GoJek Pay account at an Indomaret / Alfamart store and then pay with the GoJek app inside the bus.